To set forth the manner in which revenues received from licensing of the University's intellectual property rights will be distributed.

 Faculty and staff engaged in matters relating to licensing of IP and management of IP-related licensing revenue.

-07/27/2017 Reviewed with no changes recommended; policy number changed to II.07.01 and technical changes made by the University Secretary
+27 July 2017 - Reviewed with no changes recommended; policy number changed to II.07.01 and technical changes made by the university secretary

 UO Policy II.07.02 states that it is the university’s intent to, "establish principles and procedures for equitably sharing net royalty income with employees, and with sponsoring agencies when required by an agreement."
 Royalty income shall be defined as cash royalties and fees.
 The policy further states the following: Employees [inventors and authors] shall be eligible to share in net royalty income from each invention or separate improvement thereof, an amount not to exceed: